 BMR Calculator

 About BMR Calculator

-Welcome to our BMR Calculator.
-It's a free online tool where you can easily calculate your Basal Metabolic Rate.
+The BMR Calculator is a free tool where you can easily calculate your Basal Metabolic Rate (BMR).
 In other words, it estimates how many calories your body required per day depending on your daily activity schedule.
 Also, it works on three different formulas with accurate results.

+BMR Calculator